Joshualin123/mock-patient-flow/README.md

 Filter appointments, so physicians can easily see their own specific time slots.

+## Key Technical / Product Decisions:

+Chose a lighter color scheme to seem friendlier.

+Made patients and admins login from the same location for design simplicity, but still features security features to keep the patient and admin views separate.
+(Concerns on security are also addressed below in "Things To Improve", do consider that this is only a mock/prototype).

+Added features with the intention of being as open as possible to users, referring to both patients and admins, such as physician descriptions and clear information on appointment dates/locations.
+The goal is to allow patients to be as confident and comfortable with their decisions as possible, and allow admins/physicians to get all the information they need about their patients so they can provide maximal assistance.

+Added simple color coding features to make some information more clear/intuitive, such as green/red color coding for confirmed/cancelled appointments respectively.

+A standardized navigation bar exists at the top of each page, should any general info be needed to display.

+The patient form is made to allow users to provide all the information physicians/admins could need to prepare to help their patients.

 ## Things To Improve:
 Ensuring people cannot enter the patient/admin pages without logging in first, workarounds include simply pasting the url into the browser.